WenjuQian/Notes/README.md

 # Notes

-This is a perosnal blog for my learning.
+This is a personal blog for my learning.